Rico Flores Jr.

-Enrico Flores Jr. (born December 30, 2004) is an American college football wide receiver for the UCLA Bruins of the Big Ten Conference.
-He previously played for the Notre Dame Fighting Irish.
+Enrico Flores Jr. (born December 30, 2004) is an American college football wide receiver for the Virginia Cavaliers of the Atlantic Coast Conference (ACC).
+He previously played for the Notre Dame Fighting Irish and UCLA Bruins.

 Early life

 Flores attended Folsom High School in Folsom, California.
 He played four years of high school football and was the starting wide receiver in the final two years.
 During his sophomore season, Flores caught 31 passes for 606 yards and 10 touchdowns.
 In his junior season, Flores had 1,157 yards on 81 receptions and 11 touchdowns.
 Finally, in his senior season, Flores had 72 receptions for 1,081 yards and eight touchdowns.
 He finished his high school career with 201 receptions for 3,222 yards and 32 touchdowns.
 In 2023, Flores made the All-American Bowl roster.

 Rated a four-star recruit, Flores committed to the University of Notre Dame to play college football.
 He committed to Notre Dame over offers from Ohio State, Georgia, Alabama, Texas, LSU, USC, and Oregon, among others.